ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 For those interested, let us have a brief conceptual overview of the ``SowHarvest_sorghum`` *manager* script (otherwise, feel free to skip this paragraph).
 This *C#* script is a custom APSIM management script inside the *Models* namespace - a logical grouping of related classes.
-The *using* statements at the top import external APSIM and .NET libraries, allowing access to components such as soils, weather, plants, and utility functions.
+The *using* statements at the top reference APSIM and .NET namespaces, allowing the script to access components such as soils, weather, plants, and utility functions without needing to specify their full namespace paths.
 The *Script* class itself inherits from APSIM’s base *Model* class and implements the *IStructureDependency* interface.
 Inside the class, linked components (e.g., *Clock*, *Soil*, *Crop*) are automatically connected to other simulation modules.
 The script subscribes to simulation events like *StartOfSimulation* or *DoManagement*,